 When a person in Denver County is charged with kidnapping another individual, whether a child or an adult, it is taken very seriously by the court system.
 Because the news media constantly highlights stories of kidnappings, public opinion supports this characterization.
 As a result, innocent actions can be misconstrued as something much greater or sinister.
 If you have been charged with Kidnapping, you need an experienced criminal defense attorney on your side who knows how the system works.
-At O'Malley and Sawyer, we have been working with good people like you for over 25 years.
+At Sawyer Legal Group, we have been working with good people like you many years.
 Call us today for your free consultation.

 Kidnapping is taken extremely serious by the court system.